Thomas-de-Bock/TarEmu/README.md

  Emulator for the Atari 2600 VCS written in C++.

  # Usage
+  Tar is currently not available for any platforms but windows.
  ## Normal Use
  Tar.exe can be run from the command-line with the ROM path as argument.
  Other switches and options include: